angular/angular/aio/content/guide/universal.md

 The [Tour of Heroes tutorial](tutorial) is the foundation for this walkthrough.

-In this example, the Angular CLI compiles and bundles the Universal version of the app with the [Ahead-of-Time (AOT) compiler](guide/aot-compiler).
+In this example, the Angular CLI compiles and bundles the Universal version of the application with the [Ahead-of-Time (AOT) compiler](guide/aot-compiler).
 A Node.js Express web server compiles HTML pages with Universal based on client requests.